 The Facebook Pages Experience first introduced into beta testing at the beginning or 2021 but roll out has come in waves over the past few months.
 The new Business Page format is designed to look more like Facebook's Personal Profiles to soften the divide between business and personal affairs on the platform.

-Despite Facebook's promotion, the new layout has elicited moans and groans from compliance and marketing teams everywhere since not all previously listed information is making it over to the updated pages.
-Notably, Facebook users of the new page layout are citing that some previous information, like their About section text, is not always making it over during the transition.
-Facebook also had removed the Impressum section for a time and only recently returned it after public backlash.
-One additional major change is the removal of a page's "Like's count".
+Despite Facebook's promotion, the new layout has elicited moans and groans from compliance and marketing teams everywhere since not all previously listed information is transferring properly to the updated pages.
+Notably, Facebook users of the new page layout are citing that some pivotable information, like their About Section text, is missing altogether.
+Facebook also temporarily removed the Impressum section and only recently returned it after public backlash.
+One additional major change is the removal of a page's "Likes Count".
 Business Pages will now have a dedicated focus on Follower counts and public reviews.
-The update also includes an emphasis on account "Mentions", be on the lookout for RESPA Section 8 concerns with referral partners.
+The update also includes an emphasis on account "Mentions", so be mindful of RESPA Section 8 concerns with referral partners.

 As updates happen, compliance and marketing teams should be prepared to pivot and adjust internal social media guidance.
 Teams should consider the following: